martinolsson/beernplay.se/games.md

 ## Board games

-{% include picture.html pic="/uploads/boardgames-sm" alt="Boardgames" %}
+{% include picture.html pic="/uploads/boardgames-sm" alt="Board games" %}

 We have a large selection of modern and classic board games.
 Here's a list: